Enjoy the company of a small group as you avoid the motorways and travel the back roads.

 After breakfast, we’ll make tracks to the fascinating Battle of the Boyne Visitor Centre.
 Then, a visit to the Titanic Museum to discover the personal stories surrounding the infamous ship’s fateful journey.
 After a history-filled day (a taste of what’s to come), the evening will be yours to explore Belfast at your leisure.

-Day 3 - Londonderry
+Day 3 - Belfast - North Irish Coast

-Day 4 - North Irish Coast
+Day 4 - North Irish Coast - Derry

-Day 5 - Roscommon
+Day 5 - North Irish Coast - Roscommon

 More fascinating history is on the cards today!
 Kick things off with a visit to the Ulster American Folk Park, where we’ll learn why two million Irish people sailed away to start a life in the New World.
 A visit to the Belleek Pottery Centre (the home of Ireland’s oldest working fine china pottery) is on this afternoon’s agenda, before moving on to Roscommon, where we’ll regroup for an included dinner.

-Day 6 - Galway
+Day 6 - Roscommon - Galway

 After breakfast, we’ll pay a visit to the homestead of Dan O’Hara (he of the famous ballad), where we’ll gain a unique insight into prefamine life and culture.
 Then, it’s time to turn our attention to the harbour city of Galway where we’ll enjoy an evening of leisure.